Steps for Organizing Your Spending, Saving and Investing

 Step #3 – Establish an emergency fund

 Once you have made a budget and started paying down your debts, the next step is to save in an emergency fund.
-The purpose of this fund is to allow you to keep up on your fixed expenses should you lose your job, suffer an injury or have another type of unexpected financial setback.
-If you have one income-earner in your household, you should strive to save up to six months of fixed expenses in this account.
-If you have two income-earners in your household and you both earn similar amounts, try to save three to six months of expenses.
+The purpose of this fund is to allow you to keep up on your fixed expenses should you lose your job or have another type of unexpected financial setback.
+As the sole income owner in your household, you should strive to save up to six months of fixed expenses in this account.

 Notice that paying off high-interest-rate debt comes before establishing an emergency fund.
 That is because paying high interest rates reduces your ability to save.

 Quick tip – If you have already an emergency fund in place, consider using it to pay off any high-interest-rate debt.
 If you encounter an emergency before you have a chance to replenish your emergency account, you can resort to using the credit card again if necessary, while saving considerable money on interest payments in the meantime.